alecstein/ergsim/README.md

 * Successfully (I think) added gravity to the particles in the simulation
 * Worked out some of the theory.
 Double factorials got me like !!
 * Updated the code to be a little cleaner -- removed file writing for now to make it easy for @josh to check for bugs

+##### Jan.
+1

+* Worked out some more optimizations
+* A good way of unit testing to write code that you're sure is correct, count the collisions (for fixed initial conditions), then do the same thing for your optimized code.
+If the counts are the same, then you're probably ok.
+The counts will not be exactly the same due to floating point errors -- sometimes, collision times can vary in the 10th decimal place or so between optimizations.
+This shouldn't matter too much